jonaspauleta/car-project-io/readme.md

 # dbngin with MySQL 8.4.2

 ## Packages I have used and not featured on this project
-# Sentry, spatie/laravel-pdf, hammerstone/sidecar, Laravel Cashier, Laravel Sail, Laravel Scout
+# Sentry, spatie/laravel-pdf, hammerstone/sidecar, Laravel Cashier, Laravel Sail, Laravel Scout, Laravel Socialite, Laravel Reverb, Laravel Echo

 ## What I didn't feature in this
 # Authorization